kunalj101/python_intro_hackathon/chapter2.md

 # Create a string str1
 str1 = "Introduction with strings"

-# Now store the length of string in varible str_len
+# Now store the length of string str1 in varible str_len
 str_len=len(str1)

-# Print last seven characters of strings str1
+# Print last seven characters of string str1
 print (str1[18:25])

 str2 = "I am doing a course Introduction to Hackathon using "